 Inclement Weather Policy

 The University of Tennessee will remain open except in the most severe weather conditions.
-The Chancellor (or appointed representative) may officially close or suspend selected activities of the University because of extreme weather conditions.
+The Chancellor (or appointed representative) may officially close or suspend selected activities of the university because of extreme weather conditions.
 When a decision to close is reached, campus and local radio and TV stations will be notified and the notice will be posted on the front page at utk.edu.
 Those who have signed up for UTAlert will be notified via text message.

-If the University is officially closed, certain essential activities such as campus dining, facilities services, police, steam plant, and telephone services will continue to operate.
-Some facilities such as the Library and University Center will, if possible, continue to function as a service to students and faculty.
+If the University is officially closed, certain essential activities such as Dining Services, Facilities Services, UT Police, and Information Technology will continue to operate.
+Some facilities such as Hodges Library and the University Center will, if possible, continue to function as a service to students and faculty.
 When the University is officially closed, its policy of Days of Administrative Closing will apply for staff exempt and staff nonexempt employees.

 In the event of inclement weather when the University remains open, all faculty, administrators and staff will be expected to make every reasonable effort to maintain their regular work schedules, but are advised to avoid undue risks in traveling.
 Employees who anticipate arriving late or not arriving at work at all should notify their immediate supervisors.
 Employees have the option of charging their time off to annual leave or leave without pay, or, with approval, they may make up their lost work hours.